ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 CMD [ "python", "./test.py" ]
 ~~~

+Compared to our original Dockerfile, we see two new instructions:

+   - `WORKDIR`: Set the working directory for subsequent instructions
+   - `COPY`: Copy a file/directories from the host into the container

 In your image building shell run the command to try to build your image (this will fail!):
 ~~~